aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Add new chart data for the chart series.
 1. Write the modified presentation to a PPTX file

-This Java code shows you how to create a line chart:
+This Java code shows you how to create a line chart: xxx

 ```java

 ```

 By default, points on a line chart are joined by straight continuous lines.
-If you want to the points to be joined by dashes instead, you can specify your preferred dash type this way:
+If you want to the points to be joined by dashes instead, you can specify your preferred dash type this way: xxx

 ```java